-Residency Explorer helps medical students and applicants to U.S. residency programs explore programs in their specialty(ies) of interest.
-Students and applicants can explore programs’ interview invitation data for the prior cycle and program characteristics and offerings.
+The Residency Explorer tool empowers medical students and applicants to U.S. residency programs to explore programs in their specialty(ies) of interest.
+Users can explore programs’ interview invitation data for the prior cycle and program characteristics and offerings.

-Residency Explorer is the only resource with original, source-verified data from multiple reputable organizations involved in the transition to residency.
+The Residency Explorer tool is the only resource with original, source-verified data from reputable organizations involved in the transition to residency.

-Residency Explorer delivers insights and information based on:
+The Residency Explorer tool delivers insights and information based on:

 Purpose

-The purpose of Residency Explorer is to empower learners to explore and identify residency programs where they are a competitive candidate and that align with their career interests and personal needs.
+The purpose of the Residency Explorer tool is to empower learners to explore and identify residency programs where they are a competitive candidate and that align with their career interests and personal needs.

 Disclaimer

-Residency Explorer uses the most recent data available from the reputable organizations involved in the transition to residency.
+The Residency Explorer tool uses the most recent data available from the reputable organizations involved in the transition to residency.
 We encourage you to also seek out program information directly from the program’s website.

-Residency Explorer displays the most recent data available from collaborating organizations and sources, including the AAMC, NRMP, ACGME, NBME/FSMB, NBOME, and the National GME Census Survey.
-Data displayed in Residency Explorer is limited to the previous cycle only and may be based on small samples, which may not generalize to future cycles.
-Data updates from ACGME, ERAS and the National GME Census Survey will be made at the end of the summer and in the fall of 2024.
+The Residency Explorer tool displays the most recent data available from collaborating organizations and sources, including the AAMC, ACGME, NBME/FSMB, NBOME, the National GME Census Survey, and NRMP.
+Additional data updates from the ACGME and the National GME Census Survey will be made in the winter of 2026.
+Data displayed in the Residency Explorer tool is limited to the previous cycle only and may be based on small samples, which may not generalize to future cycles.

 Data | How Data is used in Residency Explorer | Source | Timing of Data Collection | Data Coverage |